You Could Be the Next Target

 If you receive an unsolicited call from a person claiming to be Microsoft or another technology company, hang up immediately, do not engage the person and certainly do not give them any information or follow their instructions.
 If you receive a similar unsolicited email, ignore and delete it.
 Microsoft and other technology companies will also not send you unsolicited emails asking for your financial information or asking you to click on an unfamiliar link.

-If you are looking at purchasing or downloading new software, you should always rely on your IT Provider to help you out with that.
+If you are looking at purchasing or downloading new software, you should always rely on your Managed IT Service to help you out with that.
 If you decide that you want to purchase or download new software yourself, then make sure the software comes from official vendor sites only, like the Microsoft Store.

 All of your employees should be knowledgeable and trained on basic cybersecurity protocols.
 It’s not enough that you know the correct things to do (rather not to do), if you are ever approached with this scam, but all of the people who have access to your networks need to know what to do as well.